tvdboom/fortress/README.md

 the structure.
 If the structure is destroyed, the bugs can move southwards again.
 Some bugs at later levels can fly over the wall and fence!

-When a bug reaches the fortress (i.e., it dissapears from the screen), it fights with the existing population.
+When a bug reaches the fortress (i.e., it exists the screen on the bottom side), it fights with the existing population.
 If there are any soldiers, they will fight the bug first.

 On the fortress' wall, you can place weapons that shoot at the incoming enemies.
 The weapons panel, on the right-hand side, shows the options you have available.